iceekey/merge-properties-files/README.md

 npm install merge-properties-files
 ```

-Require in your project and use it:
+Import to your project and use it:

 ```
 // import functions
-const { mergePropertiesFiles, savePropertiesFile } = require("./index.js");
+const { mergePropertiesFiles, savePropertiesFile } = require("merge-properties-files");

 // merge as many files as you want const merged = mergePropertiesFiles("a.properties", "b.properties", ...);